Back to blog

 5. Set July 1, 2027 as your Go-Live target (giving yourself 16 months to prepare)

-The FTA deadline is firm.
+The MoF deadlines are firm.
 The sooner you implement compliant e-invoicing, the less stressful your transition will be.
+Get started — 30-day money-back guarantee.